 -Ask about issues that your dog currently has that concern you.

 4. From there you can purchase live sessions individually or in groups.
-We meet at either at your home (please let us know if you have cats or other animals) in the Nanaimo area or at another indoor location (for beginning training), then at an outdoor park or business once you and your dog have started training.
+We meet at either at your home (please let us know if you have cats or other animals) in the Nanaimo area or at our indoor location (for beginning training), then at outdoor parks or retail locations once you and your dog have started training.
+Packages of private classes cost $65 per lesson plus GST.

 We move through the process of: